Giveth/giveth-docs/dapps/GIVpower.md

 Click `Confirm` and you should see confirmation that your GIVpower boost was successful!
 <img alt='boostConfirmation' width="80%" height="auto" src={useBaseUrl('img/content/boostConfirmation.png')} />

+You can check out [this tutorial](https://www.youtube.com/watch?v=KjMzQPzr4f8) for a quick walk-through on how to boost a project.

 ### Managing your GIVpower